 An article appeared in the Wingham Advance on the 29th of May, 1913.
 It advertised that Dr. Arthur Kew would be spending 3-5 months in Wingham and seeing patients in an office at the corner of Minnie and Patrick Street.

-Dr. Arthur Kew was drafted on the 12th of September, 1918 and served with the United States Military as a physician.
+Dr. Arthur Kew was drafted on the 12th of September, 1918 and served with the United States Military during WWI as a physician.
 At the time of his service he lived at 446 Amberson Ave., in Pittsburgh, Pennsylvania.
 His medical office was located in the 1st National Bank Building.

 Dr. and Mrs. Kew moved to Chatham, Ontario in October of 1921.
-An article in The Chatham Daily Planet stated the Dr. and Mrs. Kew and their 2 children would reside at 21 Grant Street.
+An article in The Chatham Daily Planet stated that Dr. and Mrs. Kew and their 2 children would reside at 21 Grant Street.
 His office would also be located at the same address.
 That same article stated that Dr. Kew had been born in Thamesville, but this information could not be substantiated.

-Between 1923 and 1924 Dr. and Mrs. Kew and their children moved back to Pennsylvania.
-Mrs. Kew died in Pittsburgh on the 23rd of October, 1924.
-She was buried at Homewood Cemetery in Pittsburgh.
+Mrs. Kew died of pneumonia in Pittsburgh on the 23rd of October, 1924.
+She was buried at Homewood Cemetery in Pittsburgh, near her parents.